bookercodes/booker.codes/works/scrimba-blog.md

 - Structure internal links.
 For example, using the reverse content silo structure
 - Write answers in an NLP-friendly way, giving us a better chance to feature in the SERP
 - Resize and compress images.
-Ensure images have keyword-friendly file names and genuinely accessible `alt` text
+Ensure images have keyword-friendly file names and genuinely helpful `alt` text

 ### Refresh content as necessary
 When I set out to write the content brief for a new post, I must confess - I look at posts competing for the same keyword to one up them.